victoriadrake/hugo-remote/README.md

 It always uses the latest extended version from [Hugo releases](https://github.com/gohugoio/hugo/releases).
 The extended version [enables the processing](https://gohugo.io/troubleshooting/faq/#i-get-tocss--this-feature-is-not-available-in-your-current-hugo-version) of SCSS and Sass files to CSS.

+To save build time, the action first checks that you have a valid configuration file in the repository root.
+See documentation for Hugo's [Configuration File](https://gohugo.io/getting-started/configuration/#configuration-file).

 Your site will build in the `DEST` directory you specify (Hugo's usual default is `public`).
 The contents of this directory will then be pushed to `master` of your remote public repository.

 ## Use this in your workflow